fkarg/fkarg.github.io/staged/extreme-ownership.md

 - Tell everyone _why_ you are doing something
 - A leader must be a true believer of a mission to convince and inspire others to follow and accomplish it
-- Frontline Leaders need to believe just the same, and they need to lead just the same
+- Frontline Leaders need to believe just the same, they need to lead just the same
 - Senior Leaders need to pass down general strategic understanding of the mission
 - Leaders on all levels need to understand _why_ they do something, not just _what_, to adapt to changing circumstances faster
-- Leadership is not one person leading, but many leaders working together to lead (up and down the chain)
+- Leadership is not one person leading, but many leaders working together to lead (up as well as down the chain)

 **Ch4: Check the Ego**

 {: .box-note}
 [Ego is the Enemy][ego-enemy], and leadership is ego-management.
-Take the blame for explaining too little when someone in your team does something wrong.
+Take the blame for explaining too little when someone you are responsible for does something wrong.

 - Ego is the Enemy, and it is deadly
-- Ego can prevent honest and realistic performance assessments => always have metrics
+- Ego can prevent honest and realistic performance assessments, so you should always have metrics
 - When something happens: Take the blame for too little explaining, and catch up